Relationship between Friedrich Nietzsche and Max Stirner: Association of the two thinkers by anarchists

 During the 19th century, Nietzsche was frequently associated with anarchist movements in spite of the fact that in his writings he expressed a negative view of anarchists.
 This may be the result of a popular association during this period between his ideas and those of Stirner, whose work proved influential among individualist anarchists.
 The two men were frequently compared by French "literary anarchists" and anarchist interpretations of Nietzschean ideas appear to have been influential in the United States as well.
-Superficial similarities in the expressed ideas of the two men again seem to have played a key role in this association: "Partly because of his egoistic nihilism, and partly because of his neologistic, aphoristic style, Stirner's name came to be associated with Nietzsche's, as both writers were appropriated by anarchists and other radical thinkers at the turn of the century".
+Superficial similarities in the expressed ideas of the two men again seem to have played a key role in this association, both writers appropriated by radicals.
 This association sometimes exasperated anarchist thinkers, who often viewed Nietzsche's work as derivative.